DRREDDY - Investment Analysis: Buy Signal or Bull Trap?

 Positive

-- ✅ DII holdings increased (+2.45%), reflecting domestic institutional confidence.
+- DII holdings increased (+2.45%), reflecting strong domestic institutional support.

 Limitation